Kirsten Vangsness: Acting

+Vangsness starred in the 2023 Lifetime television film Amish Stud: The Eli Weaver Story.
+She portrayed Barb Raber, the real life woman that was convicted of aggravated murder of Barbara Weaver, her lover's wife.
+The following year, she began her recurring role in the Disney Channel sequel series Wizards Beyond Waverly Place as Minister Bigelow McFigglehorn, a wizard.
+The show is set to air its third and final season in 2026.

 Writing

 Vangsness' work has been published in the Los Angeles Times.
 Since 2014, Vangsness has co-written four episodes of Criminal Minds.
 In 2014, she co-wrote "Nelson's Sparrow" with executive producer, Erica Messer.
 In 2015, she co-wrote "A Beautiful Disaster" once again with Messer and in 2016 she co-wrote "Spencer" with Messer.
 The Criminal Minds series finale (before the revival) was also co-written by Vangsness and Messer.

 Personal life

 In a 2011 interview, Vangsness described herself "as queer as a purple unicorn singing Madonna".
-She was in a seven year relationship with editor Melanie Goldstein, to whom she was engaged, until 2013.
+She was in a seven-year relationship with editor Melanie Goldstein, to whom she was engaged, until 2013.

 In 2015, she announced her engagement to Keith Hanson.
-Though she has been engaged to both a man and a woman, Vangsness says she doesn't identify as bisexual. "...If I were straight, I would say I was, but I don't totally understand it myself.
+Though at the time, she had been engaged to both a man and a woman, Vangsness says she does not identify as bisexual. "...If I were straight, I would say I was, but I don't totally understand it myself.
 I don't want to have an answer to something that I don't really have an answer to."
 Since then however, she has referred to herself as bisexual in social media posts.

+Since 2020, Vangsness has been involved in a romantic relationship with Los Angeles veterinarian and singer-songwriter Stephen Moffitt.